Support staff capability

 ISQ offers independent schools several online coaching courses as well as a Coaching Partnerships Program.
 Please contact ISQ for more information on (07) 3228 1578, or visit the ISQ website.

 STEM hub for schools

 Innovations and technological advancements in science, technology, engineering and mathematics (STEM) play a key role in our lives.

-STEM hub for schools (DET login required) supports state schools in delivering a world-class STEM education and in preparing Queensland students to take advantage of the opportunities provided by our changing world.
+STEM hub for schools (department login required) supports state schools in delivering a world-class STEM education and in preparing Queensland students to take advantage of the opportunities provided by our changing world.

 ISQ offers independent schools an online STEM community of practice, including STEM professional learning.
-Please contact ISQ for more information on (07) 3228 1578 or see
+For more information please contact ISQ on (07) 3228 1578 or visit the ISQ website.